ebellocchia/bip_utils/README.md

 ### Parse path

 The Substrate module allows also to parse derivation paths.\
-Please note that, if a a path contains only numbers (e.g. //123), it'll be considered as an integer and not as a string of ASCII characters.
+Please note that, if a path contains only numbers (e.g. "//123"), it'll be considered as an integer and not as a string of ASCII characters.

 **Code example**